yref-boop/perceptron/README.md

 - density
 - pH
 - suphates

 the objective is for the ann to be able to predict the quality (represented as an integer [1,10])

-this problem, at first glance incites solving with a more complex ann, but given the results of external tests, a perceptron should suffice
+this problem incites solving with a more complex ann, but empyrical test show a test error of [1e-2,1], being the lower bound quite acceptable